Flex Ltd. (FLEX) Shares Up Despite Recent Market Volatility

 FLEX’s Market Performance

-FLEX stock saw a decrease of -5.56% in the past week, with a monthly decline of -14.59% and a quarterly a decrease of -8.94%.
-The volatility ratio for the week is 4.42%, and the volatility levels for the last 30 days are 2.86% for Flex Ltd. (FLEX).
-The simple moving average for the last 20 days is -7.51% for FLEX stock, with a simple moving average of 8.92% for the last 200 days.
+FLEX’s stock has seen a 1.80% increase for the week, with a -7.58% drop in the past month and a 0.47% gain in the past quarter.
+The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.04% for Flex Ltd. The simple moving average for the last 20 days is -3.03% for FLEX stock, with a simple moving average of 10.31% for the last 200 days.

 Analysts’ Opinion of FLEX